Right to Produce

 The rights for most plays and musicals are held by play publishing houses.
 To obtain the rights to produce a play or musical, complete the following steps:

-2. You should call the company to find out if the play is available for production.
+2. Contact the company to find out if the play is available for production.
 In some instances, plays are “restricted” which means that a particular play/musical is not available for production.
 Never assume that a play is available.
 Always check with the play publishing house before you advertise or begin work on the production.

-3. Once you have determined that the play is not restricted, you will need to contact the publishing house in writing.
+3. Request rights to produce the work, usually via an online form at the company website.
 Generally the following information is needed in order to provide a royalty quote

 a.
 Play Title

 b.
-Place of performance (City, State & Theatre)
+Place of performance (City, State & Theater)

 c.
 Producing organization